 COMPARE SALES AND EPS GROWTH TO THE SAME PERIOD LAST YEAR: [FAIL]

 Companies must demonstrate both revenue and net income growth of at least 25% as compared to the prior year.
 These growth rates give you the dynamic companies that you are looking for.
-The EPS growth rate for this quarter one year ago is not available for MCN.
-Hence, no opinion can be rendered at this time.
+These rates for MCN (50.00% for EPS, and 8.25% for Sales) are not good enough to pass.

 INSIDER HOLDINGS: [FAIL]

 MCN's insiders ownership is not available at the current time.
 Insiders of a company should own at least 15% of the outstanding shares.
 A high percentage typically indicates that the insiders are confident that the company will do well.

 A positive cash flow is typically used for internal expansion, acquisitions, dividend payments, etc. A company that generates rather than consumes cash is in much better shape to fund such activities on their own, rather than needing to borrow funds to do so.
 MCN's free cash flow of $0.80 per share passes this test.

 The profit margin in the past must be consistently increasing.
 The profit margin of MCN has been inconsistent in the past three years (Current year: 0.00%, Last year: 25.88%, Two years ago: 30.92%), which is unacceptable.
 This inconsistency will carryover directly to the company's bottom line, or earnings per share.